gutucristian/gutucristian.github.io/_posts/2018-4-7-vim-and-linux.md

 - `fg %n`: brings current or specified job to foreground where `n` is the job id

 - `Ctrl+Z`: stops foreground job and places it in the background as a _stoped_ job.

+To open a terminal session in vim type `:term`.
+To switch between the vim and terminal session press `Ctrl+W` ([see](https://stackoverflow.com/questions/1236563/how-do-i-run-a-terminal-inside-of-vim)).